Best Food Tours in Bangkok Worth Booking For First Time Thai Foodies!

 Khanom Bueang, imagine a thin crepe with sweet filling, basically a Thai dessert taco

 Are you a massive foodie like me?
 First time traveling in Bangkok, Thailand?
 Or just looking for some new and amazing eating experiences?
-Looking for Bangkok food tours?
+Looking for the best food tours in Bangkok to try some delicious and authentic local Thai street food!?
 No worries, I got you covered.

 From the long standing generational recipes served on the streets of Bangkok’s Chinatown, to modern innovations and trendy cuisines at some of Bangkok’s best Street Food Night Markets.
-Let me introduce you to 3 of the most amazingly fun and exciting Bangkok Food Tours, guaranteed satisfaction by a professional foodie (me)!
+Let me introduce you to 3 of the most amazingly fun and exciting food tours in Bangkok, guaranteed satisfaction by a professional foodie (me)!
+I’ve been on these tours myself, some of which I even went on with my friends who visited from abroad, so I can assure you that these tours are ones that I wholeheartedly recommend.

 Affiliate Disclaimer: This page contains affiliate links.
 By clicking on the links and purchasing the product, I will receive a partial commission at no cost to you.
 All of these products are ones that I fully trust and recommend with my heart.
 Thank you for your support!

-What to Look for in a Bangkok Food Tour?
+What to Look for in a Food Tour in Bangkok?

 Yaowarat Chinatown in Bangkok is THE most famous place for street food in Thailand

-I wholeheartedly think that the best Bangkok Food Tours should offer chances to taste some of Thailand’s lesser known foods, at least lesser known to the rest of the world.
+I wholeheartedly think that the best food tours in Bangkok should offer chances to taste some of Thailand’s lesser known foods, or at least lesser known to the rest of the world.

 So in addition to the basic Pad Thai or Green Curry, how about some real local Thai foods like Pad Krapao, Boat Noodles, Khao Gaeng Rice and Curry, Larb, Hat Yai fried chicken.
 You know something that locals actually eat and not what foreigners who never been to Thailand think that locals eat.

-I’ve ensured that the tours I’m recommending below are ones that bring you to sample a wide array of local Thai dishes.
+I’ve ensured that the food tours in Bangkok I’m recommending below are ones that bring you to sample a wide array of local Thai dishes.
+Try to avoid ones that only bring you to try popular restaurants or famous dishes, these are often very touristy in nature and do not capture the true identity of the Bangkok street food scene.

-• Chareonkrung (Old Town) - The old town of Bangkok, this is where you can find some of the most local “everyday” Thai foods and for quite cheap.
+Chareonkrung (Old Town) - The old town of Bangkok, this is where you can find some of the most local “everyday” authentic Thai foods in Bangkok and for quite cheap as well, staple Thai dishes like khao gaeng (rice and curry) are foods that an office worker would eat on a daily basis for example.

-• Yaowarat (Chinatown) - The largest Chinatown in the world and the epicenter for Thai/Chinese cuisine.
-Here you can find lots of dishes influenced by Chinese immigrants like stir fries, and noodle soups.
+Yaowarat (Chinatown) - The largest Chinatown in the world and the epicenter for Thai/Chinese street food in Bangkok.
+Here you can find lots of dishes influenced by Chinese immigrants like stir fried noodles, fish maw soup, roasted meats, and dishes that have stood the test of time through many generations.

-Though these places are still undoubtedly “touristy” it’s less so compared to the Sukhumvit area where there is a lot more “westernized” Thai foods for high prices that appeal more to foreigners rather than locals.
+Though these places are still undoubtedly “touristy” it’s less so compared to the Sukhumvit area (the district with all the shopping malls, etc…) where there is a lot more “westernized” Thai foods for high prices that appeal more to foreigners rather than locals.
+Bangkok food tours that stick to Charoenkrung or Yaowarat tend to offer a much more authentic local eating experience.
+So before booking your Bangkok street food tour, make sure to check the itinerary and see if they include one of the two neighborhoods I’ve mentioned above.

 Bangkok Backstreets Food Tour 15 plus Tastings Included